 Users can analyze and design several framing elements like trusses rafters, joists, beam-columns, load-bearing walls and much more.
 Make virtually unlimited configurations to enhance accuracy and improve decision-making.
 You will be more productive when you have all the data.

 When you are using half-timber frames for construction, it is essential to plan and prepare ahead to minimize risks.
-For instance, you are constructing a circular turret tower on a house; many things could go wrong.
+For instance, you are constructing a tower on a house; many things could go wrong.
 From tracing the arc, radius and overhang run – everything needs precision.
 Modernized wood framing software can reduce this volatility.

 With every large construction project, there may be some unexpected delays.
 Very rarely, there is a project that has no issues since it commences.
 By detecting the obstruction in the framing process, you can better manage time and resources.